Envolver: Live performances and Accolades

 Anitta first performed the song on her Carnatal show on 12 December 2021.
 The song was performed multiple other times after that, including Miley's New Year's Eve Party on 1 January 2022.
 On 24 February 2022, Anitta performed the remix version of "Envolver" with Justin Quiles for the first time on Premio Lo Nuestro 2022.
 On 15 and 22 April 2022, the song was included in the setlist for the singer's performance on the main stage at Coachella.
 On June 21, 2022, she performed the song during her European tour, which included countries such as Spain, Portugal, France, Ireland, Denmark, Sweden, Netherlands, Switzerland, and Italy.
 On 25 June 2022, Anitta performed the song for the first time on the French television show Quotidien.
 On 28 August 2022, Anitta performed the song at the 2022 MTV Video Music Awards.
-On 4 November 2022, she performed at the biggest music award ceremony in Spain, the LOS40 Music Awards.
+On 4 November 2022, she performed at the biggest music award ceremony in Spain, the Los 40 Music Awards.
 On 9 November 2022, Anitta performed at the Rihanna fashion show, Savage x Fenty Show Vol.4 was released on Amazon Prime Video.
 On 17 November 2022, Anitta performed "Envolver" at the Latin Grammy Awards.
 On 20 November 2022, she made another performance at the American Music Awards.
 On 15 December 2022, in an exclusive show for Amazon Music Live, the singer performed various songs, which included "Envolver".
-On 10 July 2023, the singer performed again at the UEFA Champions League Final Kick Off Show by Pepsi, at the Atatürk Olympic Stadium in Istanbul, Turkey, for an audience of 71,412, with a broadcast reaching over 700 million people worldwide.
+On 10 July 2023, the singer performed again at the 2023 UEFA Champions League final kick off show by Pepsi, at the Atatürk Olympic Stadium in Istanbul, Turkey, for an audience of 71,412, with a broadcast reaching over 700 million people worldwide.